-(Let's hope he didn't write the lab manual, too.)
+(Let's hope they didn't write the lab manual, too.)

-Or maybe he is just a disgruntled physicist, who thinks that, well, he had to learn it that way,
+Or maybe they are just disgruntled physicists, who think that, well, they had to learn it that way,

 so, by golly, that's the way you're going to have to learn it, too.